Neural-Finance/Captcha-Recognition-Digit-Number/README.md

 **Alexnet.py**

-a poverful CNN network which can help you make prediction on the captcha
+a poverful CNN network which can help you extract features (information) from the picture

 ![Image text](https://github.com/Neural-Finance/Captcha-Recognition-Digit-Number/blob/master/1.png)